OkidNorbert/BAKO-AI-V0.0/docs/user_guide.md

 **Q: What video formats are supported?**
 A: We support MP4, MOV, AVI, and other common formats.
 1080p resolution is recommended for best results.

-**Q: How long does video analysis take?**
+**Q: How long does AI video analysis take?**
-A: Analysis typically takes 2-5 minutes for a 10-minute video, depending on video quality and system load.
+A: Full AI analysis (pose + object detection) typically takes 3-8 minutes for a 10-minute video, depending on video quality, system load, and GPU availability.

 **Q: Can I analyze multiple players in one video?**
-A: Yes, our system can track and analyze multiple players simultaneously in team practice or game videos.
+A: Yes, our YOLOv3 system can track and analyze multiple players simultaneously in team practice or game videos, with individual pose detection for each player.

+**Q: What GPU requirements are needed for optimal performance?**
+A: While the system works on CPU, NVIDIA GPU with CUDA support is recommended for real-time analysis and faster processing of longer videos.

 **Q: Does the system work offline?**
 A: Video recording works offline, but analysis and data synchronization require an internet connection.